rchadgonzales/netflixlandingpage/README.md

-# Build a Netflix Landing Page Clone with HTML, CSS and JavaScript
+# Netflix Landing Page Clone with HTML, CSS and JavaScript

 This is the project from the [YouTube](https://www.youtube.com/watch?v=P7t13SGytRk).